akashpg1996/ORCA_pyscf/README.md

-# Installing the Pyscf-ORCA interface
+# Installing the ORCA-Pyscf interface
 It is necessary to install the PySCF package before running ORCA using the above coupling.
 If you are using GPUs in your calculation, install the GPU4Pyscf package.
 It is essential to note that the coupling only works for ORCA versions 6.0 and above.
+The sample orca inputs are given in orca.inp.
 # Configuring run_pyscf()
 Make necessary changes in the run_pyscf() function according to your calculation requirements.